 MSc Occupational Medicine / Course details

-Our part-time blended learning Occupational Medicine course provides an overview of the whole spectrum of medicine and hygiene within the workplace.
+Our online blended learning Occupational Medicine course provides an overview of the whole spectrum of medicine and hygiene within the workplace.

 The course is aimed at GPs who want to gain an academic qualification in occupational medicine and doctors already working in the field - especially in specialist training posts - who want to prepare for professional exams with the Faculty of Occupational Medicine (FOM).